 Ginette Snow is a director of The Snow Foundation and an accomplished photographer and author of three books which include many of her own photos: Where did we come from?
-A Family History: Condon, Snow and Byron; Canberra Airport: A Pictorial History; and Two Dads, written for her 14 grandchildren as a memento of how the babies of son Tom Snow and his husband Brooke ‘were made’.
+A Family History: Condon, Snow and Byron; Canberra Airport: A Pictorial History; and Two Dads, written for her 14 grandchildren as a memento of how the babies of son Tom Snow ‘were made’.
 Ginette is a keen campaigner for gay and lesbian rights and marriage equality.

 Ginette has had photographic exhibitions in Canberra, Sydney and Brisbane.
 As official photographer of Canberra Airport, Ginette has documented the transformation of the airport since 1998 when the Snow family acquired it from the Commonwealth.

 A former pharmacist, Ginette worked at Canberra Hospital for 11 years during which time she completed a Bachelor of Science at the Australian National University.
 Ginette divides her time between Canberra, Sydney and their property at Willinga Park on the NSW South Coast.
 She and Terry have been married for more than 40 years.